bergano65/azure-docs.ru-ru/articles/storage/files/storage-files-identity-auth-active-directory-enable.md

 #Login with an Azure AD credential that has either storage account owner or contributer RBAC assignment
 Connect-AzAccount

+#Define parameters
+$SubscriptionId = "<your-subscription-id-here>"
+$ResourceGroupName = "<resource-group-name-here>"
+$StorageAccountName = "<storage-account-name-here>"

 #Select the target subscription for the current session
-Select-AzSubscription -SubscriptionId "<your-subscription-id-here>"
+Select-AzSubscription -SubscriptionId $SubscriptionId

 # Register the target storage account with your active directory environment under the target OU (for example: specify the OU with Name as "UserAccounts" or DistinguishedName as "OU=UserAccounts,DC=CONTOSO,DC=COM").
 # You can use to this PowerShell cmdlet: Get-ADOrganizationalUnit to find the Name and DistinguishedName of your target OU.
 If you are using the OU Name, specify it with -OrganizationalUnitName as shown below.
 If you are using the OU DistinguishedName, you can set it with -OrganizationalUnitDistinguishedName.
 You can choose to provide one of the two names to specify the target OU.
 # You can choose to create the identity that represents the storage account as either a Service Logon Account or Computer Account, depends on the AD permission you have and preference.
+#You can run Get-Help Join-AzStorageAccountForAuth to find more details on this cmdlet.

 Join-AzStorageAccountForAuth `
-        -ResourceGroupName "<resource-group-name-here>" `
+        -ResourceGroupName $ResourceGroupName `
-        -Name "<storage-account-name-here>" `
+        -Name $StorageAccountName `
-        -DomainAccountType "ComputerAccount" `
-        -OrganizationalUnitName "<ou-name-here>" or -OrganizationalUnitDistinguishedName "<ou-distinguishedname-here>"

-#If you don't provide the OU name as an input parameter, the AD identity that represents the storage account will be created under the root directory.
+        -DomainAccountType "<ComputerAccount|ServiceLogonAccount>" ` #Default set to "ComputerAccount" -OrganizationalUnitName "<ou-name-here>" #You can also use -OrganizationalUnitDistinguishedName "<ou-distinguishedname-here>" instead.
+If you don't provide the OU name as an input parameter, the AD identity that represents the storage account will be created under the root directory.

-#
+#You can run the Debug-AzStorageAccountAuth cmdlet to conduct a set of basic checks on your AD configuration with the logged on AD user.
+This cmdlet is supported on AzFilesHybrid v0.1.2+ version.
+For more details on the checks performed in this cmdlet, go to Azure Files FAQ.
+Debug-AzStorageAccountAuth -StorageAccountName $StorageAccountName -ResourceGroupName $ResourceGroupName -Verbose

 ```